Chronic Anxiety and Depression Video Therapy: Find Your Peace of Mind

 But if worries and fears are chronic, preventing you from living your life the way you’d like to, you may be suffering from chronic anxiety.
 Anxiety can be particularly high and chronic amongst people who were neglected or abused as children.
 The good news is that counseling can reduce your stress or anxiety symptoms and help you take back control of your life.
 Most anxiety and stress problems can be successfully treated with a combination of counseling strategies, including deepening emotional insight and expression, standing up to negative beliefs, processing childhood traumas and physical relaxation training.

-- Understand and transcend unconscious beliefs that cause fear based thinking
+- Understand both conscious and unconscious beliefs that cause fear based thinking

 - Challenge and conquer these worry thoughts that lead to anxiety

-- Recover from unresolved trauma from childhood abuse and neglect that has become armored – or stuck – in the body and mind
+- Recover from unresolved trauma from childhood abuse and neglect that has become armored – or stuck – in your body and mind

 - Calm your nervous system so you can then access your emotions, enabling you to understand yourself and what you need better